oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 body\>]{style="color:black"}]{.VerbatimChar}
 :::

-Batch requests SHOULD contain the applicable [OData-Version]{.Datatype}
+Batch requests SHOULD contain the applicable `OData-Version` header.
-header.

-Batch requests SHOULD contain an [`Accept`](#sec_HeaderAccept) header specifying the desired batch response format, either [multipart/mixed]{.Datatype} or [application/json]{.Datatype}.
-If no [Accept]{.Datatype} header is provided, services SHOULD respond with the content type of the request.
+Batch requests SHOULD contain an [`Accept`](#sec_HeaderAccept) header specifying the desired batch response format, either `multipart/mixed` or `application/json`.
+If no `Accept` header is provided, services SHOULD respond with the content type of the request.

 [If the set of request headers of a batch request are valid the service MUST return a]{#_Toc370126141} [`200 OK`](#sec_ResponseCode200OK) HTTP